anlif/isitbrewing/README.md

 ## Getting audio data
 If you want the train/test data used in this project drop me an email: andreas.flaten æt itk.ntnu.no.

+## Recording your own data
+You can find some examples of how to record data in `stream_mic.py`.